CiscoDevNet/appd-machine-agent-installation/README.md

 ### Virtual Machines

-You see five virtual machines that are created with static IP addresses in vSphere.
+alt="You see five virtual machines that are created with static IP addresses in vSphere."

 ![Virtual Machines](images/vsphere-virtual-machines.png)

 ### Apache Web Servers

-Each Apache server has a custom `index.html` file that includes the hostname of the machine.
+alt="Each Apache server has a custom `index.html` file that includes the hostname of the machine."

 ![Apache Server Result](images/apache-server-result.png)

 ### AppDynamics Controller

-The five virtual machines also appear in the AppDynamics controller, each running an Apache Web Server, and all five appearing in the AppDynamics controller.
+alt="The five virtual machines appear in the AppDynamics controller, each running an Apache Web Server, and all five appearing in the AppDynamics controller."

 ![List of Machine Agents](images/appd-machine-agents.png)

 Click the check box next to any of the servers and then click `View Details` to see that the data reported by the Machine Agent to the AppDynamics Controller.

-In the example below, we see data that is reported by the Machine Agent on `apache-webserver-1`.
+alt="You can see the data that is reported by the Machine Agent on `apache-webserver-1`."

 ![Data Reported by the Machine Agent](images/appd-web-server-1.png)